 The UN PVE plan of action embraces a comprehensive approach to ensure systematic preventive steps that address the conditions that drive individuals to radicalise and join violent extremist groups.
 It provides more than seventy prevention recommendations for member states and for the UN system itself.
-It directs actions to address the drivers of violent extremism, for instance socio-economic and conflict conditions and prison radicalisation with specific examples.
+It directs actions to address the drivers of violent extremism, for instance socio-economic conditions, as well as conflict ones, and prison radicalisation with specific examples.
 It also looks at the radicalisation processes from the narrative to push and pull factors and provides seven priorities areas for action, from dialogue and conflict prevention to engaging communities, empowering youths through strategic communication on the internet and social media.